 VCIL will use the funding for our Peer Advocacy Counseling Program (PAC) and for Information, Referral and Assistance (IR&A).
 These programs are at the heart of VCIL's work and allow residents to access information about disability-related laws, services and programs.
 The PAC program provides residents one-on-one support when overcoming barriers they are experiencing because of disability.
 We work with residents to develop an Independent Living Plan and set goals.
 We then work one on one in helping residents achieve those goals.
 Our peer counselors all have disabilities themselves and understand through personal experience and training how to overcome obstacles that people with disabilities often face, especially when seeking housing, employment and transportation services.
+Since the flood our Peer Advocate Counselors and our I,R&A specialist have been receiving many more calls regarding services available.
+Our I,R&A specialist is on the the FEMA zoom meeting weekly acquiring the information that our peers are seeking.
+Our PAC's have been on the ground helping displaced peers in anyway they could.

-a.
+b.
 List the other agencies to whom you are submitting a request for funds for this program and the amount requested.
 How would this program be modified should revenues be lost?
-VCIL appreciates the assistance from the town and these funds, combined with grants received from other organizations, cities/towns and private donations, enable us to offer the services when needed to individuals with disabilities. (please see attached budget and FY'23 Towns Requesting allocations from)
+VCIL appreciates the assistance from the town and these funds, combined with grants received from other organizations, cities/towns and private donations, enable us to offer the services when needed to individuals with disabilities. (please see attached budget and FY'24 Towns Requesting allocations from)